MudasirSherwani/To-Do-list-with-webpack/README.md

-# To Do list: CRUD Operations.
+# To Do list: Interactive List

 > The basic purpose of this To Do list: list structure Project is to Use webpack to bundle JavaScript.
 Learn how to use proper ES6 syntax.
 Use ES6 modules to write modular JavaScript.
-This project consist of To-do list structre and crud operations.
+This project consist of To-do list structre, crud operations and Interactive List

 ## Website Live Demo Link